Project: Saving Southbank Centre’s 60s Buildings

 The project launches during the week of November 21, and the exhibition will be on display for six weeks after that.

-This is the second of three articles by students.
-The first was about researching and developing the project, followed by this second piece about the challenges and opportunities of delivering the project.
-A final article about the project’s completion will be available in November.
+This is the third and final article by students.
+The first was about researching and developing the project, followed by a second piece about the challenges and opportunities of delivering the project.

 Our project has mutated significantly since the initial research stage.
 We have had the pleasure of engaging with habitual users of Southbank Centre and its surroundings.
 Notably, we held a workshop at the Archive Studio on August 4, gathering dancers who use the cloakroom area at the Royal Festival Hall to rehearse, members of youth group SE1 United, and Southbank Centre staff.
 During the workshop, we conversed on the participants’ experience of Southbank Centre: their first time at the venue, their favourite or most iconic part of the building and, most importantly, their reasons for continuing to visit this institution.